ge00rg/website-heroku/_posts/2018-09-23-chris-visiting.md

 ---
 layout: post
-title: New visiting PhD student: Christopher Currin on spiking Epilepsy!
+title: "New visiting PhD student: Christopher Currin on spiking Epilepsy!"
 ---

 Chris is doing his PhD in the Raimondo lab in Cape Town, South Africa, where he